 Labadie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Labadie citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.91% of adults 25 and older in Labadie have a college degree.
+In terms of college education, Labadie is nearly on par with the US average for all cities of 21.84%: 17.91% of adults 25 and older in Labadie have a bachelor's degree or advanced degree.

 The people who call Labadie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Labadie residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Labadie include Irish, German, English, French, and Dutch.